AndyDurden/ptag/README.md

 ptag is a portable file tagging and metadata cli utility which uses only the python standard library.
 It is intended to operate on directory trees with around 10,000 files or less.

-Other tagging programs have more features, are faster, and more scalable, so if your use case isn't similar to mine you're probably better off using those.
+Other tagging programs have more features, are faster, and more scalable, so if your use case isn't similar to mine you're probably better off using one of those.
 I have a directory of papers organized with tags and metadata (author, publication date, etc.) that I regularly rsync between my work computer (linux), home computer (windows), and a couple other devices.
 Most other tagging programs are platform specific and/or use databases (fast and scalable, but don't rsync easily). ptag itself is a python file, and stores tags in a json file (.tags), so it's easy to transfer between and run on different computers.
 Oh and it keeps track of md5 to clear up duplicate file situations when I rename files or move them into subdirectories before an rsync.

 ## Timings